 The Suzuki Ciaz blends sportiness and elegance

-The spacious interior fits five people, and the cavernous trunk can accommodate up to 495 liters of luggage space.
+The spacious interior of the Suzuki Ciaz Philippine fits five people, and the cavernous trunk can accommodate up to 495 liters of luggage space.
 A touchscreen audio head unit linked to four speakers offers AM/FM radio reception, with Bluetooth, AUX IN and USB for connectivity, as well as offline navigation.

 A 1.5L K14B 4-pot powers the front wheels with 92 hp and 132 Nm of torque, delivered through a 5-speed manual or 4-speed automatic transmission.
 Safety features include dual airbags, antilock brakes, four 3-point ELR seatbelts and side impact beams.